Cross-asset barometers

 CONCEPT

-The dashboard examines key sentiment indicators such as: (1) US & EU VIX which look at equity investor sentiment, (2) copper/gold which looks at the vibe in the commodity market, and (3) peripheral spreads which indicate what's the feeling among bond investors in Europe.
-Together, they help investors measure investor risk perception, acting as a barometer for the overall market feelings.
+The dashboard examines key sentiment indicators such as: (1) US & EU VIX which look at equity investor sentiment, (2) copper/gold which looks at the vibe in the commodity market, and (3) peripheral spreads indicating what's the feeling among bond investors in Europe.
+Together, they act as a barometer to capture investors feelings in different market pockets.

 CURRENT READINGS